vladinator1000/SoundFXAnalysis/README.md

 # SoundFXAnalysis
-Analyzing game sound effects with the Essentia library in Python 2.7.
+Compares two sets of sound effects samples with the [Essentia](http://essentia.upf.edu/documentation/) library in Python 2.7.
 Only works on Mac OS

 ## Setup Guide